Mountlake Terrace High School: Music program

 There are two concert bands and two jazz bands, as well as a percussion ensemble, one choir, and two orchestras.
 The upper-level concert band, Chamber Winds, is a regular attendee at music festivals such as the University of Washington Music Festival and Central Washington University's music festival.
 They also toured Europe in 2008.
 The school's upper jazz band, Jazz 1, has attended Jazz at Lincoln Center's Essentially Ellington Jazz Festival and Competition in New York in 2000, 2002, 2005, 2008, 2011, 2012, 2017, 2018 and 2020; they placed third in the competition in 2005 and in 2011.
 They also received an honorable mention in 2002.
 The jazz band has gone on several European tours.
 The top jazz choir, Dynamics, was a winner of the Lionel Hampton Jazz Festival in Idaho in 2007, the third win in a row for the choir.

 FRC

 The school hosts FIRST Robotics Competition (FRC) team "Chill Out".
 The team was founded in 2006, and participated in FRC every year except 2021 due to the COVID-19 pandemic.
 Chill Out participated in the FIRST Robotics World Championships in 2006, 2012, 2017, 2018, 2024 and 2025 coincidentally FRC has been hosted in Houston, Texas 2 years in a row.

 TSA

 The Technology Student Association (TSA) club at Mountlake Terrace HS boasts the former largest (title was lost in 2024-2025) high school chapter in the state of Washington.
 At the 2022 WTSA conference, the chapter won first place in Animatronics, Dragster Design, Technology Bowl, and Structural Design in a sweep.

+Broadcast

+The school's Broadcast program, Hawk Broadcasting Network, was dissolved in 2025 due to lack of CTE support.